-- 1. Ensuring the successful continuity of all key business processes, services and projects that Enterprise Services delivers for ESB during the COVID-19 pandemic by leveraging technology and embracing new and innovative ways of working. - 2.
-Supporting the other businesses in managing their COVID-19 response, including enabling and supporting wide-scale remote working across ESB. - 3.
+- 1. Ensuring the successful continuity of all key business processes, services and projects that Enterprise Services delivers for ESB during the COVID-19 pandemic by leveraging technology and embracing new and innovative ways of working. - their COVID-19 response, including enabling and supporting wide-scale remote working across ESB. - 3.
 The successful delivery of three major IT transformation projects including the upgrade